plone/documentation/docs/developer-guide/create-control-panel.md

 ```

-#### Register a control panel
+### Register the control panel

-To manually register a view as a control panel, add the following registration to your {file}`/profiles/default/controlpanel.xml`.
+To register the view as a control panel, add the following registration to your {file}`/profiles/default/controlpanel.xml`.

 ```xml
 <?xml version="1.0"?>